 When the female mosquito feeds on an infected person, male and female forms of the parasite are ingested along with human blood.
 The male and female forms of the parasite meet and mate in the mosquito's gut, and the infectious forms are passed onto another human when the mosquito feeds again.

 Malaria is a significant global problem.
 In 2018, there were 228 million cases of the disease worldwide, killing about 400,000 people.
 Since 2000, deaths from malaria have decreased by 60%.
 Malaria is prevalent in Africa, Asia, the Middle East, Central South America, Hispaniola (Haiti and the Dominican Republic), and Oceania (Papua New Guinea, Irian Jaya, and the Solomon Islands).
 In Canada, malaria is most often caused by travel to and from endemic areas.
 A very small number of cases come from blood transfusions or are transmitted from local mosquitoes that pass the disease on from returning travellers.

 Each year, up to 1 million Canadians travel to malaria-endemic areas.
 This results in 350 to 1,000 annual cases of malaria in Canada and 1 to 2 deaths per year.

-There are four species of the Plasmodium parasite that can cause malaria in humans: P. falciparum, P. vivax, P. ovale, and P. malariae.
-The first two types are the most common.
-Plasmodium falciparum is the most dangerous of these parasites because the infection can kill rapidly (within several days), whereas the other species cause illness but not death.
+There are 4 species of the Plasmodium parasite that can cause malaria in humans: P. falciparum, P. vivax, P. ovale, and P. malariae.
+P. vivax is the most common, andPlasmodium falciparum is the most dangerous of these parasites; infection with it can kill rapidly (within several days), whereas the other species cause illness but usually not death.
 Falciparum malaria is particularly frequent in sub-Saharan Africa and Oceania.